koor-tech/data-control-center/README.md

 * Installing the frontend dependencies: `yarn`
 * Run frontend dev server: `yarn dev`

+### VSCode/Codium Users

+* You can use the built-in debugger to start the "compound" debug group called "All" to have everything ready to start development.

 ### Contributing

+To run the server and everything you need to create a copy of the `config.example.yaml` called `config.yaml` in the root of the repository.
+Depending on what you want to develop/contribute to, you might want to update the `config.yaml` as you need.
+It is recommended to add an user to the `users:` list so you can login.

+#### Guidelines

 * Must run `prettier` format on any changed files.
 For Codium/VSCode users that should automatically be configured due to the settings in [`.vscode/` folder](.vscode/).